Fathima-Sameerah/Quiz-App/README.md

 ## 🌟 Features to Improve (Future Enhancements)

-Add a question timer for a more challenging experience.
+- Add a question timer for a more challenging experience.
-Create a question bank with randomization.
+- Create a question bank with randomization.
-Include a scoreboard for tracking top scores.
+- Include a scoreboard for tracking top scores.
-Enable dark mode for better usability.
+- Enable dark mode for better usability.

+## 👩‍💻 Author
-## 👩‍💻 Author- Fathima Sameerah
+Fathima Sameerah